para93/Deploy-OCP-4.7-Terraform-vCenter-Automated/README.md

     4. Install and configure HAProxy and Apache2
     5. Generate SSH keys and vCenter root CA
     6. Copy Pull Secret from Redhat

+ ### Automating with Terraform

+    1. We need to export the environment variables as per the included file in the file directory

+    #cd ocp4